Le0Dev/wound_segmentator/README.md

 but the latter should allow you to train a functional model!

 ## Installation

+works fine with cuda 11.6 and torch 1.13.0

 ```bash
 # create and run virtual env